bbauska/JS-svg/README.md

   ... stroke_dasharray: 10 30 60 });
 </pre>

-In Figure 3-4, from top to bottom, we see the following stroke- dasharray values (all relative to a viewBox width of 1000):
+<p>In Figure 3-4, from top to bottom, we see the following stroke-
+dasharray values (all relative to a viewBox width of 1000):</p>

 -   20